Alternate Text

 Measles, Mumps and Rubella Vaccination

 Catching rubella during pregnancy can be very serious for your unborn baby, causing a condition called congenital rubella syndrome (CRS).
 By getting immunised you will not only be protecting yourself but also reduce the risk of passing infections to others – including your new baby who cannot get protection from MMR vaccine until their first birthday.
+The vaccine will also protect you and your baby in any future pregnancies.
+Two doses of MMR help protect against measles, mumps and rubella.
+The vaccine cannot be given while pregnant and would be given at 6 weeks after birth.

 Read more here...